NandanNayak/NandanNayak/README.md

 ## Guided Projects

-- [Getting Started with Jira](https://www.coursera.org/account/accomplishments/records/C9JYAEWJ6BFX) - In this project, I was able to understand how to use the Jira board settings effectively to visualize the progress of the Issuess
+- [Getting Started with Jira](https://www.coursera.org/account/accomplishments/records/C9JYAEWJ6BFX) - In this project, I was able to understand how to use the Jira board settings effectively to visualize the progress of the Issues

-- [Automate tasks and processes with Jira](https://www.coursera.org/account/accomplishments/records/PPHHYF6BBAE5) - In this project, I was able to use Automation in Jira to create subtasks, send emails etc when certain criteria were met
+- [Automate tasks and processes with Jira](https://www.coursera.org/account/accomplishments/records/PPHHYF6BBAE5) - In this project, I was able to use **Automation** in Jira to create subtasks, send emails etc when certain criteria was met